-With Canva, you’re dealing with a horizontal timeline — similar to that which you’d find in most video editing packages.
+With Canva, you’re dealing with a fully horizontal timeline — similar to that which you’d find in most video editing packages.
 You slot clips into it and add audio underneath as appropriate.

 If you’ve ever used a video editing tool like iMovie, Final Cut Pro or Adobe Premiere, you’ll feel right at home with this.

-As somebody who edits a lot of video, I found the Visme video editor very clunky and unintuitive; by contrast I was able to make simple videos right from the get-go with Canva; its editor felt very familiar.
+As somebody who edits a lot of video, I found the Visme video editor somewhat clunky and unintuitive; by contrast I was able to make simple videos right from the get-go with Canva; its editor felt very familiar.

 On the surface, Canva seems to have an edge over Visme in that it provides a dedicated web building tool and Visme doesn’t.